iel-amra/Cub3D/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-So_long was developed and tested only on ubuntu, but should work well on other debian based distribution
+Cub3D was developed and tested only on ubuntu, but should work well on other debian based distribution

 ### Prerequisites